 The plants were covered by layers of dirt and rock over millions of years.
-The resulting pressure and heat turned the plants into a substance now known as coal.
+The resulting pressure and heat turned the plants into the substance we call coal.

 Coal is classified into four main types, or ranks: anthracite, bituminous, subbituminous, and lignite.
 The ranking depends on the types and amounts of carbon the coal contains and on the amount of heat energy the coal can produce.
 The rank of a coal deposit is determined by the amount of pressure and heat that acted on the plants over time.

 Bituminous coal contains 45%–86% carbon.
 Bituminous coal in the United States is between 100 and 300 million years old.
-Bituminous coal is the most abundant rank of coal found in the United States, and it accounted for 48% of total U.S. coal production in 2014.
-Bituminous coal is used to generate electricity, and it is an important fuel and raw material for making iron and steel.
-West Virginia, Kentucky, Pennsylvania, Illinois, and Indiana were the five main bituminous coal-producing states in 2014, accounting for 70% of total bituminous production.
+Bituminous coal is the most abundant rank of coal found in the United States, and it accounted for 45% of total U.S. coal production in 2015.
+Bituminous coal is used to generate electricity and is an important fuel and raw material for making iron and steel.
+West Virginia, Kentucky, Illinois, Pennsylvania, and Indiana were the five main bituminous coal-producing states in 2015, accounting for 73% of total bituminous production.

 Subbituminous coal typically contains 35%–45% carbon, and it has a lower heating value than bituminous coal.
 Most subbituminous coal in the United States is at least 100 million years old.
-About 44% of total U.S. coal production in 2014 was subbituminous, and nearly 90% was produced in Wyoming.
+About 47% of total U.S. coal production in 2015 was subbituminous and nearly 90% was produced in Wyoming.

 Lignite contains 25%–35% carbon and has the lowest energy content of all coal ranks.
 Lignite coal deposits tend to be relatively young and were not subjected to extreme heat or pressure.
 Lignite is crumbly and has high moisture content, which contributes to its low heating value.
-Lignite accounted for 8% of total U.S. coal production in 2014.
-About 92% of total lignite production is mined in Texas and North Dakota, where it is burned at power plants to generate electricity.
+Lignite accounted for 8% of total U.S. coal production in 2015.
+About 90% of total lignite production is mined in Texas and North Dakota in 2015, where it is mostly used to generate electricity.
 A facility in North Dakota also converts lignite to synthetic natural gas and pipes it to natural gas consumers in the eastern United States.

 Mining and Transporting Coal

-Coal miners use large machines to remove coal from the ground.
+Coal miners use large machines to remove coal from the earth.
 Many U.S. coal deposits, called coal beds or seams, are near the earth's surface, while others are deep underground.
 About two-thirds of U.S. coal production comes from surface mines.
-Modern mining methods allow coal miners to easily reach most of the nation's coal reserves.
-Advances in mining technology enable today's coal miners to produce about three times the amount of coal in one hour than they produced in 1978.
+Modern mining methods allow coal miners to easily reach most of the nation's coal reserves and to produce about three times more coal in one hour than in 1978.

 Surface mining is often used when coal is less than 200 feet underground.
-In surface mining, large machines remove the top soil and layers of rock known as overburden to expose the coal seam.
+In surface mining, large machines remove the topsoil and layers of rock known as overburden to expose coal seams.
 Mountaintop removal is a form of surface mining where the tops of mountains are dynamited and removed to access coal seams.
-After the mining is finished, the disturbed area is covered with topsoil for planting grass and trees.
+Once the coal is removed, the disturbed area may be covered with topsoil for planting grass and trees.
 Surface mines produce most of the coal in the United States because surface mining is less expensive than underground mining.

-Underground mining, sometimes called deep mining, is used when the coal is several hundred feet below the surface.
-Some underground mines are 1,000 feet deep, and extend for miles.
+Underground mining, sometimes called deep mining, is necessary when the coal is several hundred feet below the surface.
+Some underground mines are 1,000 feet deep and extend for miles.
 Miners ride elevators down deep mine shafts and travel on small trains in long tunnels to get to the coal.
-The miners use large machines that dig out the coal.
+The miners use large machines to dig out the coal.

-After coal is removed from the ground, it may go to a preparation plant located near the mining site.
-The plant cleans and processes coal to remove rocks and dirt, ash, sulfur, and other unwanted materials.
+After removing the coal from the ground, the miners may send it to a preparation plant near the mining site.
+The plant cleans and processes coal to remove rocks, dirt, ash, sulfur, and other unwanted materials.
 This process increases the heating value of the coal.